Learn How To Get Pitfalls Free

-Home Builder Ratings & Reviews
+Home Builder Rating & Reviews

 There are several places on the internet to where you can find ratings ore reviews on home builders.
 There are two major consumer organizations, HADD and HOBB that following the building industry, lobby for consumer friendly legislation, and alert consumers, potential new home buyers to problems within the industry.
 If you haven't already been to these sites I would stronly suggest you do so.
 The link for HADD (Home Owners Against Deficit Dwellings) is www.hadd.org.